ArPimentel/ChefCompass/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 =======
-# ChefCompass
-Chef’s Compass is a recipe finding app for you the user, to help find a recipe based on your hunger-tackling desires and any ingredients stocked in your kitchen.
-Not sure how to use them effectively?
-Let Chef’s Compass show you the way.